Degree Requirements

 Program Specific Expenses

-Apart from the cost of living and tuition, certain additional expenses must be anticipated to include books, equipment, the Introductory Workshop (ARCH 502) and support technology and equipment.
+Apart from the cost of living and tuition, certain additional expenses must be anticipated to include books, equipment, the Introductory Workshop (ARCH_V 502) and support technology and equipment.

 Students electing to participate in a Study Abroad Program must be prepared to meet further expenses.